dainsaint/dainsaint.com/src/pages/games.md

 tags: showcase
 color: "#292B53"
 ---

-TKTK Co-founder [Cipher Prime Studios](https://www.cipherprime.com), makers of games like Auditorium and Splice.
-Digital, game mechanics, also TTRPG design.
+i founded [Cipher Prime Studios](https://www.cipherprime.com) with will stallwood.
+We made a bunch of games, including Auditorium and Splice.
 {.lede}

 ***